sw1562776/milky-addon/README.md

 # Milky Mod
 Meteor Addon For minecraft 1.21.4

-⚠️ This mod may include copy-pasted code from existing Meteor addons, including Jeff Mod, and others.
+⚠️ This mod may include copy-pasted code from Meteor, Hybridious, Jeff Mod, Trouser Streak, Zenith Proxy and others.

 ### Original Modules

 - AutoGolem
   - Do you want to build a snowman? ♪♪ Maybe an iron one... or even a dark one.
 - AutoInvertedY